lewisccx/Team2/README.md

 ## Errors and bugs
    1. If player is riding with the phone tilted up, he may ride out of the map
-   2. Player is not facing the quiz question when he change scene
+   2. Player is not facing the quiz question when he changes scene
-   3. Traffic lights are being switch on/off at random order
+   3. Traffic lights are being switched on/off at random order
    4. Player's screen camera and his bicyle is able tilt up/down 90 degree at the same time
-   5. Vehicles and pedestrian are travel forward and backward without turning its direction
+   5. Vehicles and pedestrian are travelling forward and backward without turning direction
    6. Pedestrian is able to push player away whenever they hit each other.
-   7. There is a "delay" time when change between scenes.
+   7. There is a "delay" time when changing between scenes.
-   8. When user has changed to quiz scene, the game scene is not on pause state.
+   8. When user changed to quiz scene, the game scene is not at the pause state.

 ## Limitation